fshowalter/franksmovielog.com-v1/content/reviews/nightmare-beach-1989.md

 <!-- end -->

-On the plus side, Nightmare Beach maximizes its Daytona Beach photography.
+On the plus side, _Nightmare Beach_ maximizes its Daytona Beach photography.
 I had no idea roads and parking lots bisect the beaches, but an early shot shows masses of spring breakers lounging in the sand with rows of parked cars between them and the ocean.
 A later shot shows a procession of cars cruising down the beach, again bisecting the sunbathers and the surf.

 This sense of overcrowded, drunken revelry effuses the film's principal sets.
-A local bar where you can smell the sweat and suntan lotion, and a budget hotel, where drunken breakers sit unconscious outside room doors.
+A local bar where you can smell the sweat and suntan lotion, and a budget hotel, where drunken breakers lay sprawled unconscious outside room doors.
 As a time-capsule, the film shines.

-But this concludes the plus side.
+This concludes the plus side.

 The inane script concerns an “unknown” assailant who—dressed in a trim leather biker suit and face-hiding motorcycle helmet—electrocutes random breakers using his tricked out touring bike.
 I say “unknown” with quotes because veteran giallo fans will guess the culprit early-on, though it doesn't detract from the narrative as the script downplays the mystery.